Esme Langley: Malawi

 When Esmé considered that Arena Three had accomplished most of its aims, she moved to Malawi in 1971 with an Austin Champ and took a two-year secretarial assignment in the Office of the President.
 While there she learned basic Chichewa and Swahili.
 She named her dog St Leonards as a derogatory but deniable reference to Hastings Banda and his repressive regime.
 After an outspoken friend of hers disappeared, Esmé resigned her post a few months early and with her eldest son's fiancée set off on a six-week tour of Southern Africa, smuggling a Jehovah's Witness to safety over the border on the way.
 Her Austin Champ broke down early in the journey but they continued on foot and hitchhiking through Mozambique, Zimbabwe and South Africa before returning home to England.

 Music and letters

 After decades of smoking, Esmé had chronic bronchitis and emphysema.
 For health reasons she moved in 1986 from Hertfordshire to Torrevieja, Spain, and pursued her hobbies of Mozart, writing and gardening for her remaining years.
+She died on 20 August 1991 in St Albans City Hospital; of complications following a stroke.